hyriver/seamless-3dep/README.md

 Whether you need elevation data or its derivatives, Seamless3DEP provides an efficient interface to both static and dynamic 3DEP products.

+Seamless3DEP utilizes connection pooling across threads (safely) to optimize service calls and minimize redundant connections.
+This reduces both the service load and the time required to retrieve data, making it an ideal tool for handling large-scale topographic data requests.

 📚 Full documentation is available [here](https://seamless-3dep.readthedocs.io).

 ## Available Products